 Region: Alsace

 Strasbourg, the capital of Alsace, is a unique blend of French and German cultures and one of the four capitals of the European Union.
 The magnificent Strasbourg Cathedral is a masterpiece of Gothic architecture and the fourth tallest in the world.
-Beyond the cathedral, the “Petite France” is one of the most charming areas in France with its picturesque half-timbered Alsacian houses and canals.
+Beyond the cathedral, the “Petite France” is a charming area with its picturesque half-timbered Alsatian houses and canals.
 Don’t forget to try the local Alsatian cuisine, including the famous choucroute and tarte flambée, and join a tour* to explore the local vineyards.

 Lyon | 1hr50 from Paris by train